timkeller/timkeller.github.io/_includes/about-short.markdown

 <a href="/about">Tim Keller</a> is an entrepreneur, software developer, and speaker from Cape Town, South Africa.
-He looks after Product Development at Umoya Networks, and speaks regularly at education conferences across South Africa.
+He's currently a Senior Software Developer at <a href="http://sunrise.co.za" target="_blank">Sunrise Productions</a>.